sudheermuthyala/AKS/01-Create-AKS-Cluster/README.md

     - Used as a kubernetes backing store for all cluster Data it stores all Master and Node information.

 * **Kube-Sheduler :**
-    - So it is responsible for distributing containers across multiple nodes,
+    - So it is responsible for distributing containers across multiple nodes,which is nothing but multiple worker nodes.

 across multiple nodes,
 # In Regular Kubernets